open-SDI/SDI-Central-Cluster/README.md

 Multi-cluster based scheduling and orchestration platform for Kubernetes workloads with focus on edge computing and machine learning acceleration.

+> **Production Ready** - This platform is designed for production deployments with comprehensive monitoring and observability support.

 ## Overview

 This repository contains the complete implementation of a multi-cluster orchestration system designed for managing distributed workloads across central and edge clusters.
 The platform provides intelligent scheduling, policy-based workload management, and real-time metric collection for optimal resource utilization.